hove-io/transit_model/src/documentation/netex_idfm_to_ntfs.md

 **Definition of the Accessibility of a stop_point**

-If the `Quay` node contains a `AccessibilityAssessment/MobilityImpairedAccess` node, an equipement will be generated with:
+If the `Quay` node contains a `AccessibilityAssessment/MobilityImpairedAccess` node, an equipment will be generated with:
 - a self generated and prefixed `equipment_id`,
 - a `wheelchair_boarding` property set to:
   + Fixed value `1` (accessible) if `MobilityImpairedAccess` has the value `true`,
   + Fixed value `2` (not accessible) if `MobilityImpairedAccess` has the value `false`,
   + Fixed value `0` (unknown) if `MobilityImpairedAccess` has any other value (`partial` or `unknown` for example).

+The equipments.txt file will contain at most 3 lines for each possible accessibility definition.

 ## Reading of the "lignes.xml" file